SuperOffice/SuperOffice.WebApi-Samples/README.md

 This library takes a reactive approach and waits to receive an access denied response prior to attempting to refresh the Authorization.

-When an access denied response is received, the client looks to make sure the WebApiConfiguration has an `IAuthorization.RefreshAuthorization` implementation.
+When an access denied response is received, the client looks to make sure the WebApiOptions has an `IAuthorization.RefreshAuthorization` implementation.
 When present, and the RefreshAuthorization implementation succeeds, `RefreshAuthorization` returns an updated `IAuthorization`.

 With an updated Authorization, the client then invokes the `IAuthorization.GetAuthorization` method to get a two-value tuple, the scheme and the parameter, and uses those to set the Authorization header.